Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 What GoForj Is Not

-• A monolithic framework
+• A dynamic-language framework ported to Go

-• A runtime or DSL
+• A hidden runtime or DSL

 • A replacement for the Go standard library

-• A collection of “magic” abstractions
+• A collection of hidden magic abstractions

 Who GoForj Is For